scious/documentation/docs/bask/latest.md

 Bask does more than auto-sync your local code to Bubble.

 - **File names for humans™** - rename files from Bubble's native _random-string_ format to the actual names you gave your actions or elements so you always know which file you're working in.
-- **Function names for robots™** We convert `function (instance, properties, context)` to `function update (instance, properties, context)` so your linters and build tools just work.
+- **Function names for robots™** - we convert `function (instance, properties, context)` to `function update (instance, properties, context)` so  linters and build tools just work.
-- **Automated bundling** Sync your code as is or bundle it to make your plugins run much faster.
-Treeshaking and including ES6 modules is easy.
+- **Automated bundling** - sync your code as is or bundle it to make actions run faster.
+Treeshaking and deploying with ES6 modules has never been easier.
-- **Semantic versioning for git** Effortlessly keep git tags in sync with your official plugin releases via [`Bask Publish`]().
+- **Git decoupled** - you're no longer chained to developing in `main` branch.
+Practical version control is back, baby!

-Standardize your development process to improve code quality, consistency, and release cadence.
+- **Stay organized** *Which git commit was related to an official release of my plugin?* Never ask that question again thanks to [`Bask Publish`](#bask-publish).
 - **If there's enough interest** Auto run & report results from plugin unit tests in a Bubble app.
 - **If there's enough interest** OpenAI powered assistant for creating Bubble plugins.
 - **If there's enough interest** Plugin usage analytics dashboard for all your plugins.